 Work hours will be reviewed on a regular basis.
-All apprentices must be gainfully employed or actively seeking employment at their trade in order to complete the term of apprenticeship.
-One or more of the following actions will be applied to any apprentice whose work hours are unsatisfactory: apprenticeship deferred; apprenticeship discontinued.
+All apprentices must be gainfully employed at their trade in order to complete the term of apprenticeship.
+One or more of the following actions will be applied to any apprentice whose work hours are unsatisfactory: apprenticeship extended; apprenticeship discontinued.
 Calls will be made periodically to check on your progress and performance.
 You must have your Work Card with you at all times.